freeradical13/freeradical13.github.io/index.md

 ## Organic Chemistry

-An [organic compound][] is an ambiguous term that historically described a compound that contains Carbon and is related to [organisms][].
+An [organic compound][] is an ambiguous term that describes a compound that contains Carbon and is related to [organisms][].
 An organism is an object with the properties of [life][].
+The definition of life is [controversial][definition of life].
+The physicist [Erwin Schrödinger][] proposed that the key element of life is the [fight against entropy][].

-Even the traditional definition of organic was loose because Carbon Dioxide (<code>CO<sub>2</sub></code>) is considered inorganic even though it contains Carbon and is produced by some organisms.
+The original definition of organic was loose because Carbon Dioxide (<code>CO<sub>2</sub></code>) is considered inorganic even though it contains Carbon and is produced by some organisms.
 In addition, organic compounds may be synthesized outside of organisms.
-The modern definition of organic retains these ambiguities, but in general, most Carbon-based compounds are considered organic (with historical exceptions such as CO<sub>2</sub>).
+The modern definition of organic retains these ambiguities, but in general, most Carbon-based compounds are considered organic (with exceptions such as CO<sub>2</sub> sustained for historical reasons).
 Carbon has four unpaired valence electrons and can create bonds in four different, equally spaced directions, allowing for a wide variety of compounds.
 Other elements can form 4 or more bonds but they are larger which limits their permutations.

 [Hydrocarbons][] are organic molecules composed of Carbon and Hydrogen atoms.
 The electronegativities between Hydrogen and Carbon are close enough (2.2 and 2.55, respectively, on the [Pauling scale][]) that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore generally hydrophobic.